webcomics/dosage/doc/README.txt

 Dosage
 =======

-Dosage is a powerful webcomic downloader and archiver.
+Dosage is a commandline webcomic downloader and archiver.

 Introduction
 -------------